 Bottom line: Ark: Survival Evolved is demanding on hardware and does not seem to be well optimized for Macs.
 You’ll need a computer with a dedicated graphics card to get the most out of this game.
 A newer (last 2-3 years) Mac with integrated graphics should be able to make Ark playable but at low graphics settings.

-Perhaps Rust, the other big MacOS survival game, will be better optimized.
+Perhaps Rust, the other big MacOS survival shooter, will be better optimized.
 We shall see in an upcoming Performance review…

 Note: While Metal support was said to be coming to Ark, the last mention of that was in December of 2016; repeated requests for updates have gone unanswered.